Last Updated on

 If we could figure out a way to get that same store bought scoop-ability and the rich flavors of our homemade ice cream in one, we might just be in frozen treat heaven!

 We recently ran across a recipe for no-churn ice cream which promised to stay soft enough to scoop while still packing in the flavors.
 As an added bonus, the recipe that we found speculated that it would be perfect for making boozy ice cream!
-So of course, we had to make that delicious homemade ice cream into some really unique varieties!
+So of course, we had to make that delicious boozy ice cream recipe into some really unique varieties!

 What flavor ice cream do we want?